Differential privacy: Hypothesis testing interpretation

+Ideal protection would imply that both error rates are equal, but for a fixed (ε, δ) setting, an attacker can achieve the following rates:

 ε-differentially private mechanisms

 Since differential privacy is a probabilistic concept, any differentially private mechanism is necessarily randomized.
 Some of these, like the Laplace mechanism, described below, rely on adding controlled noise to the function that we want to compute.
 Others, like the exponential mechanism and posterior sampling sample from a problem-dependent family of distributions instead.